troii/Rudeltippen/README.md

 #%prod.twitter.enable=false
 ```

 By default 'twitter.enable' is set to 'false'.
-Set it to true to enable posting to the Twitter-Account.
+Set it to 'true' to enable posting to the Twitter-Account.

-You need to restart rudeltippen in order for the changes to take place.
+You need to restart Rudeltippen in order for the changes to take place.

 Support
 ===========

-If you need help, just visit the [Support-Page][6] and paste your Question (English or German).
+If you need help, just visit the [Support-Page][6] and drop your Question (English or German).
 If you found a bug, please open an Issue on Github.

 Licence
 ===========